 Marketa Lazarova (Czechoslovakia, 1967), an epic based on one of the revered masterpieces of Czech literature (considered unfilmmable by many), was voted the greatest Czech film ever made in a 1998 poll of Czechoslovakian film critics and professionals.
 Yet it is all but unknown in the U.S., rarely revived and never on home video before Criterion’s release in 2013.
-Its director, František Vláčil, is a self-taught filmmaker who skipped film school and brought a sensibility rooted in painting and poetry to the screen, is also largely unknown in the U.S., overshadowed by fellow Czech directors like Milos Forman, Jiri Menzel, and Ivan Passer.
-Criterion’s release is the first chance most of us have to see this film, and the label’s reputation (for its curatorial taste as well as its dedication to superior presentations) is just the stamp of approval that many viewers need to take a chance on this unique film.
+Its director, František Vláčil, is a self-taught filmmaker who skipped film school and brought a sensibility rooted in painting and poetry to the screen.
+He’s also largely unknown in the U.S., overshadowed by fellow Czech directors like Milos Forman, Jiri Menzel, and Ivan Passer.

 Set in 13th century Czechoslovakia, in a medieval culture of warring feudal lords, it’s a film of primal imagery, poetic filmmaking, and ephemeral storytelling that looks hewn out of the stone and wood and the very earth of the ground beneath it.
 It’s an ancient tale, says the narrator, and it unfolds like chapters of overlapping stories, or perhaps stanzas of an epic poem, with sketches of characters and impressions of moments and images that sculpt an untamed world into magnificent visions both primal and poetic.